 Sec.
-522. Campus Coach Program - REVISED
+522. Fostering Futures Scholarship Program - REVISED

 Allocates \$750,000 to the campus coach program for youth transition from foster care who are attending college, requires 100% of funding be used for scholarships.
 Executive strikes "for the campus coach program".
-House concurs with Executive and adds "through the fostering futures scholarship program", requires report.
+House concurs with Executive and adds "through the fostering futures scholarship program"; requires report.
+Senate concurs with House and revises report.
+Conference concurs with House.